 To some readers, this complaint almost rises to the level of those whiny elite-level frequent flier apologists asking me to strong-arm an airline into honoring a mistake airfare.

 But not quite.
 This passenger has a legitimate grievance.
-Once you get past the airline industry’s caste fixation, it’s pretty clear that he received a substandard product, and was then strung along for months.
+Beyond the airline industry’s preoccupation with hierarchies, it’s clear that he received a substandard product and was then kept waiting for months.

 Not exactly the American way, is it?